reissbaker/st4t3/README.md

   compile time: you can't accidentally forget to include a state that one of your other states needs to transition to.
 * Any method defined on *all* your states is callable from `machine.current()`.
+  You don't need any special type definitions to make this happen; it's automatically inferred.
 If you want to call a method on a specific state, you can call it from `machine.state("state name goes here")`, although generally I wouldn't recommend calling methods on non-current states &mdash; otherwise, why are you using a state machine?
 * A state can only transition to the states it names in its class definition.
   As a result, you have to use string literals &mdash; the compiler can't analyze dynamic strings passed in at runtime.
 That being said, this